LukasPfaff/CSV-Processor/README.md

 # TimeExport

-This Program can be used to Transfer Data from .csv files to .txt files.
+This program can be used to transfer Data from .csv files to .txt files.
 It will use a pattern to retrieve select columns from the .csv file and writing them down in the text file by using the eval method on the pattern.

 ## Installation

 [Python](https://www.python.org/downloads/) is necessary to use/install this Program.
 While going through the installer make sure to add it to the PATH variable.

-To simply use the script open powershell and navigate to the Folder where you saved the TimeExport.py file.
+To simply use the script open powershell and navigate to the folder where you saved the TimeExport.py file.
 Run the script using the following command:
 ```
 python TimeExport.py
 ```